-Bulgaria insists on lower emission caps for large combustion plants11.
-April 2017. / SEE Energy News
+Bulgaria insists on lower emission caps for large combustion plants, SEE Energy News

 According to the statement from the Ministry of Energy, Bulgaria will insist on lower sulfur dioxide, NOx and mercury emission restrictions than the ones planned in the draft of the Best Available Techniques Reference Document (BREF) for large combustion plants.